What’s the first thing you take into consideration when you make your buying decisions?

 What is Freemium?

-Freemium or Free trial is a user acquisition strategy that aims to have users use the limited version of a product for free for a limited time and have a taste of the value of the product.
+Freemium is a user acquisition strategy that aims to have users use the limited version of a product for free for a limited time and have a taste of the value of the product.
 It is a great strategy to lower the customer acquisition costs (CAC) and convince users that your product can solve their problems.

 When you want to buy a car, you would like to have a test drive, or even when you want to buy a shoe, you want to wear that shoe and see how it feels when you walk with those shoes.